 Can bone regenerate after periodontal disease?

-After periodontal disease, bone cannot regenerate on its own; however, bone grafts and tissue-stimulating proteins can help to encourage regrowth in regions where bone was lost.
+After periodontal disease, bone cannot regenerate on its own.
+If you suffer from bone due to gum disease, you will need a bone graft.
+Bone grafts and tissue-stimulating proteins can help to encourage regrowth in regions where bone was lost.

 Can laser treatment cure periodontal disease?